googleapis/nodejs-firestore/api-report/firestore.api.md

 // @public
 export class Transaction implements firestore.Transaction {
+    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration constructor(firestore: Firestore, requestTag: string, transactionOptions?: firestore.ReadWriteTransactionOptions | firestore.ReadOnlyTransactionOptions);
     // Warning: (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen constructor(firestore: Firestore, requestTag: string, transactionOptions?: firestore.ReadWriteTransactionOptions | firestore.ReadOnlyTransactionOptions);
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
     //
     // @internal
     commit(): Promise<void>;
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
     // Warning: (tsdoc-param-tag-with-invalid-type) The @param block should not include a JSDoc-style '{type}'
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
     // Warning: (tsdoc-param-tag-with-invalid-type) The @param block should not include a JSDoc-style '{type}'
     // Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
     // Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@" create<AppModelType, DbModelType extends firestore.DocumentData>(documentRef: firestore.DocumentReference<AppModelType, DbModelType>, data: firestore.WithFieldValue<AppModelType>): Transaction;
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
     // Warning: (tsdoc-param-tag-with-invalid-type) The @param block should not include a JSDoc-style '{type}'
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
     // Warning: (tsdoc-param-tag-with-invalid-type) The @param block should not include a JSDoc-style '{type}'
     // Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
     // Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"